A Class of Rearrangement Groups that are not Invariably Generated

 \section{Abstract}

 A group $G$ is invariably generated if there exists a subset $S \subseteq G$ such that, for every choice $g_s \in G$ for $s \in S$, the group $G$ is generated by $\{ s^{g_s} \mid s \in S \}$.
 In \cite{Gelander2016InvariableGO} Gelander, Golan and Juschenko showed that Thompson groups $T$ and $V$ are not invariably generated.
-Here we generalize this result, along with its proof, to the larger setting of rearrangement groups, proving that those rearrangement groups that have a certain transitive property are not invariably generated.
+Here we generalize this result to the larger setting of rearrangement groups, proving that any subgroup of a rearrangement group that has a certain transitive property is not invariably generated.